Continuous Quality Improvement (CQI) in Student Equity

 - Understand some common student equity evaluation data collection methods and when to use these.

-- Understand which data should be collected for all student equity evaluations, in line with SEHEEF, and potential strategies to collect this information.
+- Understand which data should be collected for all student equity evaluations, and potential strategies to collect this information.

 - Understand the ethical considerations for data collection.